Emily Posts News

 We need a new way to honor Gold Star families

-I stood near enough to overhear why they were so upset.
-One woman was crying that she had been wished a “Happy Memorial Day.”
-It’s not happy for me, she said to her friend.
+I stood near enough to overhear the conversation.
+One woman was crying.
+She said that someone had wished her a “Happy Memorial Day.”

-The other woman said she was angry because someone wished her a “Happy Gold Star Family Day.”
+Her friend said she was angry because someone wished her a “Happy Gold Star Family Day.”

 There’s nothing happy about getting the “Gold Star” family honorific.
 Americans use the term so we continue to honor, express gratitude and share in the grief of those families whose loved ones made the ultimate sacrifice.